This article is also available in other languages:SlovenčinaFrançaisEspañolDeutsch

 • veterinary certificate,

-• blood test for rabies antibodies (titer),
+• rabies antibody blood test (titer),

 • antiparasitic treatment.